• Main Menu

 Sponsored by TIAA Institute.

-The chronic disease of obesity, combined with age-related changes and other health conditions, results in complexities when managing obesity in older adults.
+The chronic disease of obesity, combined with age-related changes and other health conditions, results in complexities when managing obesity in women as they age.
 Interprofessional care teams need a comprehensive, personalized approach, including lifestyle interventions and the availability of a full range of treatment options.
-This session will highlight trends in the care of older adults with obesity.
+This session will highlight trends in the care of women with obesity as they age.

 Despite their health, economic, and societal benefits, vaccine acceptance in the current climate is uncertain.
 This session will address why older adult vaccination should continue to be a priority to prevent certain illnesses.
 A multidisciplinary panel will explore the current state of the vaccine landscape.